The History of Adult Learning Through Marist College

 - Relate the principal academic tenets of the student's chosen degree concentration.

 In our current day, success in any professional career requires the drive to embrace lifelong learning.
-Students majoring in the Liberal Studies program at Marist College know that their program provides not only the professional skills and worldviews to fully develop their intellectual capabilities, but are also exposed to ways to apply their knowledge to improve the lives of others in the workplace, home, and community.
+Students majoring in the Professional Studies program at Marist College know that their program provides not only the professional skills and worldviews to fully develop their intellectual capabilities, but are also exposed to ways to apply their knowledge to improve the lives of others in the workplace, home, and community.

-The academic and critical thinking skills taught through a liberal studies education are valuable on the job, and will help you navigate through professional changes and challenges.
+The academic and critical thinking skills taught through a professional studies education are valuable on the job, and will help you navigate through professional changes and challenges.
 Regardless of your professional field or choice of study, over ninety percent of employers say that in today's workplace environment, employees must be prepared to take on complex responsibilities and use a broad set of skills, learning, and knowledge to be successful.